Towards Consistent Detection of Cognitive Distortions: LLM-Based Annotation and Dataset-Agnostic Evaluation: Conclusion

 \section{Conclusion}

 This study demonstrates that Large Language Models can serve as consistent and reliable annotators for inherently subjective tasks such as cognitive distortion detection.
 By reframing annotation as a process of repeated querying rather than single-shot prediction, we show that multiple independent LLM runs can reveal stable labeling patterns that improve inter-run agreement and yield superior downstream model performance.
 These findings highlight the potential of LLMs to generate internally coherent annotations that reduce noise and enhance reproducibility, an essential step toward establishing reliability in domains where ground truth is uncertain.
 Beyond annotation reliability, we addressed the broader challenge of model comparability across datasets with differing characteristics.
 The proposed kappa-based effect size measure ($\kappa_{\text{F1}}$) offers a dataset-agnostic evaluation framework that normalizes model performance relative to chance, enabling fairer and more interpretable comparisons across heterogeneous datasets and studies.
 Importantly, this framework generalizes beyond NLP to any field where benchmarks are unstable or direct comparison is not feasible.
+Finally, low agreement observed in human validation suggests that data lacking sufficiently articulated thought content may be inadequate for CD detection, calling for either more carefully curated datasets or methods that first identify and elicit the necessary cognitive elaboration before prediction.